Bookmark this page: www.oecd.org/gov/urbandevelopment/milanconference

 The conference was the fifth in a series of conferences organised by the OECD to examine the challenges faced by large cities concerned with improving their economic competitiveness while providing the social and environmental conditions that are also necessary in order to retain and attract skills and investment:

-The International Conference on City Competitiveness (March 2005) focused on the economic aspects of city competitiveness (education, innovation, networks and clusters).
+The Santa Cruz conference (March 2005) focused on the economic aspects of city competitiveness (education, innovation, networks and clusters).

 The Nagoya conference

 (June 2005) addressed the physical dimension (attractiveness, infrastructure).

 The Montreal conference (October 2005) looked at the social dimension.

 The Madrid conference